rebelsky/sams-assorted-musings-reflections/aggressive-spam-filters-2018-06-21.md

 [2] When I write "wonders", I actually mean "horrors".

+[3] Okay, in this case it's pretty clear that it's somewhere on the SIGCSE site.
+It's not always that clear.

-[3] For example, when we hire someone to test our security.
+[4] For example, when we hire someone to test our security.

 ---

-*Version 1.0 of 2018-06-21.*
+*Version 1.1 of 2018-06-21.*